 The Basics | ||||||||||||||||||||||||||||||||||||||||

 Here we introduce you to the competitors with information we have calculated to the best of our ability from customer reviews and sales across the internet.
-Use this as an entry point and proceed downward. |
+Use this as an entry point and proceed downward.
+All prices are approximate in USD given a comparable product (size, bounce, options). |

 ||||||||||||||||||||||||||||||||||||||||